 Double Reed Woodwinds

-The oboe, English horn and bassoon use two narrow reeds held between the lips of the player.
+The oboe, English horn and bassoon use two narrow reeds held between the player's lips.
 A stream of air from the player's mouth sets the reeds in motion.
-Double reeds are temperamental and their players spend a lot of time shaping, soaking and sucking reeds for optimal sound.
+Double reeds are temperamental and players spend a lot of time shaping, soaking and sucking reeds for optimal sound.

 Bassoon (10:16) | Amy Harman introduces the bassoon.